hashicorp/vscode-terraform/README.md

 ## Configuration

+This extension offers several configuration options.
+To modify these, navigate to the extension view within VS Code, select the settings cog and choose Extension settings, or alternatively, modify the `.vscode/settings.json` file in the root of your working directory.

+### Multiple Workspaces
 If you have multiple root modules in your workspace, you can configure the language server settings to identify them.
 Edit this through the VSCode Settings UI or add a `.vscode/settings.json` file using the following template:
 ```
 {